NCAR/python-tutorial/_sources/tutorials/yourfirst.rst.txt

 If you don't have Conda installed at all,
 `please install it. <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`_ Conda is an excellent package manager for Python development, but it is capable of managing installations of more than just Python packages.
+Both Miniconda (just :code:`conda`) and the full Anaconda (:code:`conda` plus a lot of pre-installed packages and tools) are acceptable, but we recommend trying to install `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ first.
+Miniconda is the most lightweight solution, and it is the ideal solution when trying to install Conda on a remote system (i.e., with only SSH access).

 We will also being doing all of the following in a :code:`bash` shell on MacOS.
 You may have different experiences on other OSes, and you may even have problems on MacOS!
 That's okay.
 If you have a problem, please `let us know <mailto:xdev@ucar.edu>`_.
+We will try to work with you to find solutions on your OS, and we will post the solution here on this page.

 1. Check that you have conda or miniconda installed on your OS by checking your conda version: